okTurtles/dnschain/docs/setting-up-dnschain-namecoin-powerdns-server_freebsd.md

 # Setting up a DNSChain Server on FreeBSD

 This is a *how-to* for setting up a [DNSChain](https://github.com/okTurtles/dnschain") server running on [FreeBSD 10.1](https://www.freebsd.org).
 It will run <nobr>PowerDNS</nobr> recursor, issuing DNS queries for `.com` and `.net` domains as you would expect, but consulting the local Namecoin blockchain to resolve `.bit` domains.
 Hopefully, this will also provide guidance for getting dnschain onto pfsense.

 Start with a fresh copy of FreeBSD 10.1.
 Optionally install nano with `pkg install nano`.
 If DHCP is not picking up, make sure your __/etc/rc.conf__ has
 ```
 synchronous_dhclient="YES"
 ifconfig_hn0="DHCP"
 ```

+Note: some of the examples here might use expired domains, so it's best to test domain resolution on a domain that you personally registered on Namecoin's blockchain.

 ## Install Namecoin